Joseph James DeAngelo: 1981

-On February 6, 28 year-old Manuela Witthuhn was raped and murdered in her Irvine home.
+On February 6, 28-year-old Manuela Witthuhn was raped and murdered in her Irvine home.
 Although Witthuhn's body had signs of being tied before she was bludgeoned, no murder weapon or ligatures were found.
-Though the victim was married, her husband was away, hospitalized; and she was alone at the time of the attack.
-Witthuhn's television was found in the backyard, possibly the killer's attempt to make the crime appear to be a botched robbery.
+At the time of the attack, her husband David was in the hospital due to an illness, leaving her alone.
+Manuela's murder haunted David thereafter, in part because the killer continued to stalk him and called the house several times after the murder, and also because police and neighbors suspected him as Manuela's killer.
+This suspicion heightened when David married a sympathetic co-worker named Rhonda not long after the murder.
+David became an alcoholic, and his second marriage ended after nearly a decade when Rhonda Witthuhn divorced him.
+Years later he was exonerated by DNA testing.
+He died in 2008.

-On July 27, 35 year-old Cheri Domingo and 27 year-old Gregory Sanchez became the Original Night Stalker's tenth and eleventh murder victims.
-Both were attacked in Domingo's residence on Toltec Way in Goleta (several blocks south of Robert Offerman's condominium), where she was living temporarily; it was owned by a relative and up for sale.
+On July 27, 35-year-old Cheri Domingo and 27-year-old Gregory Sanchez became the Original Night Stalker's tenth and eleventh murder victims.
+Both were attacked in Domingo's residence on Toltec Way in Goleta (several blocks south of Robert Offerman's condominium), where Domingo was living temporarily; it was owned by a relative and up for sale.
 The offender entered the house through a small bathroom window.
-Sanchez had not been tied and was shot and wounded in the cheek before he was bludgeoned to death with a garden tool.

 Some believe that Sanchez may have realized he was dealing with the man responsible for the Offerman–Manning murders and tried to tackle the killer rather than be tied up.
 Again, no neighbors responded to the gunshot.
 Sanchez's head was covered with clothes pulled from the closet.
 Domingo was raped and bludgeoned; bruises on her wrists and ankles indicated that she had been tied, although the restraints were missing.
 A piece of shipping twine was found near the bed, and fibers from an unknown source were scattered over her body.
 Authorities believed that the attacker may have worked as a painter or in a similar job at the Calle Real Shopping Centre.

 1986

-On May 4, 18 year-old Janelle Lisa Cruz was found dead after she was raped and bludgeoned to death in her Irvine home.
+On May 4, 18-year-old Janelle Lisa Cruz was found dead after she was raped and bludgeoned in her Irvine home.
 Her family was on vacation in Mexico at the time of the attack.
+The house was for sale and her body was discovered by a realtor who stopped by to show the house to a prospective buyer.
+Janelle's body was found on her bed, beaten beyond recognition, with her teeth found in both her hair and lungs.
 A pipe wrench, reported missing by Cruz's stepfather, was thought to be the murder weapon.

-Initially, investigators in respective jurisdictions did not think the southern California murders were connected.
-A Sacramento detective strongly believed that the East Area Rapist was responsible for the Goleta attacks, but the Santa Barbara County Sheriff's Office attributed them to a local career criminal who was later murdered.
-Unaware of the Goleta murders, local police in surrounding jurisdictions followed false leads related to men who were close to the female victims.
-One person, later cleared, was charged with two of the murders.
-Many years later, the cases were linked almost entirely by DNA testing.